Safe, but not always: A liquid funds primer

 The safety of a financial instrument is often synonymous with its volatility.
-The less volatile it is, the safer it is considered because the chances of preserving our capital is higher.
+The less volatile it is, the safer it is considered because of the chances of preserving our capital are higher.

 Liquid funds are invested in money markets, considered to be relatively stable in the investing universe.
 However, to earn money, there will always be some risk figured in.

 We list out three of the main risks with liquid funds below:-

 Interest rate risk

 Changes in the repo rate and bank-lending rates have an effect on debt-market instruments.
 The prices of debt-market instruments and the interest rates are inversely related.
 When the economy does well, the interest rates are often raised.
 But rising interest rates lead to a fall in debt-instrument prices.